-Yes, its boring.
+Yes, it’s boring.
 I feel uncomfortable about boring my readers

 with more comments on spam.

 And I am bored with it as I could possibly be.
-But its
+But it’s

-getting worse all the time and its a bigger problem
+getting worse all the time – and it’s a bigger problem

 than just a nuisance.
 In international debates two four-letter